ultimateownsz/PySeas/.github/ISSUE_TEMPLATE/enhancement.md

 - **Discussion:** Join us on **[Discord](https://discord.gg/your-server-link)** to share your thoughts.

-Thank you for helping us improve PySeas! 😊
+Thank you for helping us improve PyCeas! 😊